-Those who are fondly familiar with Sarabeth’s strawberry rhubarb jam know well the spectacular sight of those iconic jars lining the shelves at specialty grocers.
-There’s always an array of flavors, although if you’re anything like us, strawberry rhubarb was always your favorite (closely followed by apricot).
-You can take comfort knowing that this is her recipe.
-You’ll be even more tickled to know that not only can you make this strawberry rhubarb preserves at home but it takes a mere half hour to put up a small batch.
-And unlike most recipes for this summer staple, this one contains lemon slices, rind and all, as well as speckles of vanilla seeds for added intrigue across the board—we’re talking texture, taste, and lord oh lord that intoxicating fragrance.–Renee Schettler Rossi
+Those familiar with Sarabeth’s strawberry rhubarb jam know well the reassuring sight of those iconic and familiar jars on shelves at specialty grocers.
+And while there’s always an array of flavors, if you’re anything like us, strawberry rhubarb has always been your favorite.
+And now you can take comfort knowing that you can make Sarabeth’s very own recipe at home.
+You’ll be even more tickled to know that it takes a mere half hour to put up a small batch that boasts not just a superbly satiating taste and texture but lord, oh lord, a fragrance that’s intoxicating beyond words.

 - 1/2 vanilla bean

 - In a large nonreactive saucepan over medium heat, bring the rhubarb, strawberries, lemon, and water to a simmer, stirring occasionally.
 Reduce the heat to medium-low and continue to simmer, stirring occasionally, for 5 minutes.

 - Stir in 3/4 cup sugar.
 And then, since strawberries and rhubarb can vary in their sweetness, carefully take a taste and, if desired, add more of the remaining sugar, a little at a time.

 - Using the tip of a sharp knife, split the half vanilla bean lengthwise, scrape the seeds into the mixture, and then toss in the pod.

 - Continue simmering the jam mixture, stirring occasionally, until the preserves are slightly thickened, 10 to 15 minutes.
 (See our *How do I know when my jam is done? note below.)
 Skim and discard any foam that may appear on the surface.
 Discard the vanilla pod.